Updated on June 25, 2025 by Angelika

 Munich enjoys a global reputation in many respects: as a Center of the Arts, as most livable city in Germany, as German beer and veal sausage capital, home to global players from a wide range of industries, most expensive city in Germany ...
 The superlatives for the Bavarian capital are almost endless.
 Add to that the charming location with lakes and mountains on the doorstep.

 The heart of the city beats on Marienplatz and around.
 THE tourist attraction on Marienplatz is the bell and figure show in the Town Hall tower, which makes its rounds daily at 11 a.m. and 12 p.m. (from March to October also at 5 p.m.).
 A few steps away from the town hall stands Munich's landmark, the Church of Our Lady, a late Gothic brick hall church.
 Munich's oldest parish church, St. Peter's Church (built in the 11th century), is on the north side of Viktualienmarkt,where well-heeled Munich residents can stock up on delicacies on weekdays.
-Here you can take a break in the popular beer garden
+Here you can take a break in the popular Beer garden

 One of the most famous historical buildings in Munich is the is one of the most beautiful and traditional Christmas markets in Bavaria and delights its visitors with a festive atmosphere against the impressive backdrop of the Falkenhaus and the Gothic St. Mary's Chapel (Marienkapelle).
 More than 100 lovingly decorated stalls shine in the city's historic market square during the Advent season, offering a wide range of handcrafted products, Christmas decorations and regional delicacies.
 The Würzburg Christmas market is particularly famous for its handmade nativity figures and traditional wooden toys, which are made in the region., , which is located on the equally famous Odeonsplatz.
 This largest inner-city palace complex in Germany was the Residence of the Bavarian dukes, electors and kings from 1508 to 1918.
 The magnificent rooms and richly endowed art collections speak for the artistic sense and political ambitions of the ruling house of Wittelsbach.
 After the end of the monarchy in Bavaria, the residence was converted into a museum in 1918.
 The Cuvilliés Theater from the 18th century in the Residence is considered the most beautiful rococo log theater in Europe.